melinamboedecker/9-README_Generator/README.md

 * [Tests](#tests)
 * [Questions](#questions)
 ## Installation:
-Run npm install to install dependencies.
+Run npm install from the main folder to install dependencies.
 ## Usage:
-Run node index.js in the command line to start the readme generator, then answer the prompts.
+Run node index.js from the main folder in the command line to start the readme generator, then answer the prompts.

 ![Screenshot](main/2readmegeneratorpractice.gif)